contepablod/Quantum_Control_Reinforcement_Learning/README.md

 This thesis demonstrated the effectiveness of learning to optimize the control of quantum gates.
-The results showed that, although CPPO and CGRPO struggled to achieve stable learning despite obtaining good fidelities, TD3 performed well in continuous control, and DDDQN, DPPO and DGRPO were effective in discrete control, albeit limited by the granu- larity of the action space.
+The results showed that, although CPPO and CGRPO struggled to achieve stable learning despite obtaining good fidelities, TD3 performed well in continuous control, and DDDQN, DPPO and DGRPO were effective in discrete control, albeit limited by the granularity of the action space.
 The study also highlighted the potential of reinforcement learning for quantum computing, particularly in optimizing control pulses for quantum gates.
 In the future, the integration of machine learning and quantum computing will be essential to advance quantum technologies.
 Reinforcement learning provides a promising framework for adaptive, hardware-efficient quantum control, paving the way for scalable, and robust quantum computing